TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0C1104/lin/lin_responder/README.md

 - Network Analyzer GND    -> BoosterPack GND
 - Network Analyzer LINbus -> BoosterPack LIN_TERM

-The LIN responder is configured to run at 24MHz at 19200 baud.
+The LIN responder is configured to run at 32MHz at 19200 baud.
 These settings can be updated in SysConfig.
+If desired, an automatic baud rate synchronizer can be disabled, since it is enabled by default.
+This feature uses the sync field to determine a new baud rate given the responder receives data at a rate different than what it is expecting.
+The feature has a 15% tolerance.
+To turn off the automatic baud rate synchronization, find line 56 in "lin_config.h" and set "AUTO_BAUD_ENABLED" to false.

 Compile, load and run the example.